wiseman-timelord/MaNTella-Launcher/README.md

 ```

+# Requirements
+- Same as Mantella Main - I found this DEFINATELY require Python 3.11, and does not work on Python 3.12, and an install of the requirements, and the relating off-site requirements/procedures.
+- Suitable language model - I advise [this one from huggingface.co](https://huggingface.co/Lewdiculous/L3-8B-Stheno-v3.2-GGUF-IQ-Imatrix) in q3_m, it has SFW and NSFW and is ok at Text Processing.
+- Operating System - Windows 7-11, Mantella-WT relys on Batch files, assuming Mantella works ok on all of those version normally, then my app should too, albeit with the possible addition of Admin Mode.

 # Usage / Install
 1. Ensure the Mantella mod is installed for Fallout/Skyrim from the Nexus mods site, follow the guide, this will, at some point, require install [Mantella 11.4](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.11.4) to a suitable directory.
 2. After completing Mantella install, then download the [Latest working Mantella-WT release](https://github.com/wiseman-timelord/Mantella-WT/releases/), drop the files into the main Mantella folder, preserving folders.
-4. Ensure you have LM Studio loaded and configured and serving, offload a suitable number of layers to the GPU if they are on same card, and ensure your model is suitable, I advise [this one from huggingface.co](https://huggingface.co/Lewdiculous/L3-8B-Stheno-v3.2-GGUF-IQ-Imatrix),  in q3_m if you have ~4GB VRam Free, or q4m if you have ~5-6GB VRAM Free.
+4. Ensure you have LM Studio loaded and configured and serving, offload a suitable number of layers to the GPU if Game is on same card.
+5. Run the
-6. Run the main script `python .\main.py` once, to generate the ".\config.ini" file, then close mantella, and configure the ".\config.ini" after its created.
+5. Run the main script `python .\main.py` once, to generate the ".\config.ini" file, then close mantella, and configure the ".\config.ini" after its created.
 Ensure to also implement updates from `.\config_ini_updates.txt` to ".\config.ini".
 7. Run Fallout 4/Skyrim, and then run the `Mantella-WT.Bat` batch, it will, as required, clean the ".\config.ini" and backup the old version to ".\config.bak", and then run "Mantella-WT".

 ## Notes